mpsonntag/snippets/courses/teaching/Linux.md

         # re-attach to running session
         screen -r [some name]

-        # exit session without ending it
+        # exit a screen session and end it
         exit

         # list all running screen sessions
         screen -ls

+        # end a specific screen without attaching to it
+        screen -XS [some name] quit

+        # if there are multiple screen sessions with an identical name, screen ls will
+        # show additinal screen ids that can be used to end a specifc session
+        screen -XS [screenid.some name] quit

 ### Webservice certificates for encryption via certbot